Jonathan56-archives/aster/README.md

 ## QuickStart
 Install Aster in your python environment:
+*Note: use pip "-e" flag for the developer mode*
 ``` ShellSession
 git clone https://github.com/Jonathan56/aster.git aster
 pip install .
 ```
-Note: use pip "-e" flag for developer mode

 To create a project open a Python console:
 ``` Python console